jarsepay/Jarspy-Bot/README.md

 > New features will always be added

 ## Support Server
 Got any questions or feedback?
-Join our [Telegram Group](https://t.me/aeonnixity)
+Join to our [WhatsApp Group](https://chat.whatsapp.com/LGrtCe82EpbKvxYohoRxKn)